Waste Sorting in Paris, the ultimate quick Guide to be sure to Recycle correctly

 Not every object can’t be wasted in the waste sorting bins.

-- Furniture and large electrical appliances go to reclamation centres or sorting areas.
+- Furniture and large electrical appliances go to reclamation centers or sorting areas.

 - Waste sorting of textiles, shoes and household linen can be made throwing things in special textile bins or giving what you don’t need anymore to associations.

-- Dangerous products as caustic soda, white spirit, alcohol, glue, fertiliser or paint must be thrown in sorting areas and points.
+- Dangerous products as caustic soda, white spirit, alcohol, glue, fertilizer or paint must be thrown in sorting areas and points.